HybridRobotics/dynamics_on_manifolds/README.md

 ## How to Use
 Please find the detailed documentation on Scala here: [https://docs.scala-lang.org/](https://docs.scala-lang.org/)

 Dynamics on Manifolds packages makes use of Scala and sbt (Scala/Simple-Build-Tool).
 Working with the IntelliJ IDE would be useful in debugging and developing.
 Find more about IDE [here](https://docs.scala-lang.org/getting-started/intellij-track/getting-started-with-scala-in-intellij.html).
+See wiki to find out how to setup the IDE and run the examples.

 ### Scala Installation

-#### Windows

--  TODO

-#### Ubuntu
-(The dynamics on manifold package is tested on Ubuntu 18.04)
+Using command line, [source](https://docs.scala-lang.org/getting-started/sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.html).
+The dynamics on manifold package using command line is tested on Ubuntu 18.04 and Windows 10 WSL 2.

+1. Make sure you have the Java 8 JDK (also known as 1.8)

+    - Run `javac -version` in the command line and make sure you see `javac 1.8.___`
+    - If you don’t have version 1.8 or higher, [install the JDK](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) or try apt install as follows
+    ```
+    $ sudo apt-get install default-jdk
+    ```

-1. Install sbt in terminal as follows, [source](https://www.scala-sbt.org/1.x/docs/Installing-sbt-on-Linux.html).
+2. Install sbt in terminal as follows.
     ```
     echo "deb https://dl.bintray.com/sbt/debian /" | sudo tee -a /etc/apt/sources.list.d/sbt.list
     curl -sL "https://keyserver.ubuntu.com/pks/lookup?op=get&search=0x2EE0EA64E40A89B84B2DF73499E82A75642AC823" | sudo apt-key add